StoneOrbits/VortexEngine/docs/mode_sharing_menu.md

 # Mode Sharing Menu

-The Mode Sharing menu allows you to wirelessly share your current mode with another Vortex device.
+The Mode Sharing menu allows you to wirelessly send or receive a mode to either another Duo or to a [Chromadeck](chromadeck_guide.html).

+If you purchased a Duo before May 2025 and have no updated it with a Chromadeck then the Modesharing menu will appear white with a click-to-send functionality.

+After May 2025 all Duos have an enhanced Mode Sharing menu which offers:

+ - faster transfer speeds
+ - improved transfer reliability and error detection
+ - improved user interface (hold to continuously send)

 ## How It Works

-Mode Sharing operates wirelessly, requiring no physical connection.
-However, devices need to be close enough to ensure a strong signal.
-The device will start in receiving mode, and switch to send mode with a click.
+Mode Sharing is a wireless feature that uses rapid blinks of light to transfer a mode without any physical connection.
+The sender must align it's blinking LED with the receivers light detector in order for the receiver to decode the blinks of light.

+## Mode Sharing Options

+When in the Mode Sharing menu, **short clicking** cycles between three options:

+- **Send / Receive** (blue)
+- **Send / Receive Legacy** (white)
+- **Exit Mode Sharing** (red blinking)

+After selecting the desired option, a long click will activate it.

+- In **Send / Receive**, you can hold the sender in place to continue broadcasting until a device receives it.
+- In **Legacy** mode, the previous sharing protocol is used for compatibility.
-## Using the Mode Sharing Menu
+- **Exit** will leave the Mode Sharing menu.

-### Sending a Mode
+## Sending a Mode

-1. **Pick a Mode to Share**: Navigate to the mode you want to share and hold the button until the leds flash white
+1. **Select a Mode**: Navigate to the mode you wish to share and hold the button until the LEDs flash white.
-2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click to enter
+2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click.
-3. **Switch to Sending Mode**: Perform a single click to start broadcasting the current mode.
+3. **Select "Send / Receive"**: Short click to highlight the send/receive option.
-4. **Exit Menu**: Long click when done to stop sending and exit the menu.
+4. **Start Sending**: Long click to begin broadcasting the mode.
+5. **Keep Holding to Continue Sending**: You can hold the button while aligning the sender with the receiver.
+6. **Stop Sending / Exit**: Select the "Exit Mode Sharing" option and long click to leave.

-### Receiving a Mode
+## Receiving a Mode

-1. **Pick a Mode to Overwrite**: Navigate to the mode you want to overwrite and hold the button until the leds flash white
+1. **Pick a Slot to Overwrite**: Navigate to the mode you want to replace and hold the button until the LEDs flash white.
-2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click to enter
+2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click.
+3. **Select "Send / Receive"**: Ensure you're on the correct mode sharing option.
-3. **Receive Mode**: Hold the sender device up to the receiver, with the navigation buttons facing each other, the receiver will automatically save and exit when a mode is successfully received
+4. **Receive Automatically**: Hold the sender device close, with buttons facing each other.
+The receiver will automatically save the mode and exit once transfer is complete.

-## Tips for Successful Mode Sharing
+## Tips for Success

-- **Ensure Proximity**: Devices must be within range for effective sharing.
-- **Single Mode Sharing**: Only the current mode can be shared; switch modes if needed before sharing.
+- **Alignment Matters**: Buttons of both devices should face each other during transfer.
+- **Close Range Required**: Ensure the devices are held close together.
+- **Hold to Send**: Holding the button during send keeps the transmission active for easier alignment.
+- **Legacy Compatibility**: Use the "Send / Receive Legacy" option for older devices if needed.